waltligon/orangefs/doc/design/bmi-design.md

 The BMI interface does not allow partial completion of messages.
-However, it does allow for a sender to send less data than the receiver anticipated, resulting in what may be thought of as "short" messages from the receiver's point of view.
+However, it does allow for a sender to send less data than the receiver anticipated, resulting in what may be thought of as “short” messages from the receiver’s point of view.
 Short messages *do not* indicate that another receive is needed to obtain the rest of the message.
 Instead it means that the sender does not have as much data to transmit as the receiver was expecting it to.
 In practice, this tends to occur in file